tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 # Percolator

-TiKV supports the distributed transaction, which is inspired by Google's paper about *Percolator*.
-We will introduce it and how we make use of it in TiKV in this section.
+TiKV supports distributed transactions, which is inspired by Google's [Percolator](https://ai.google/research/pubs/pub36726.pdf).
+In this section, we will briefly introduce Percolator and how we make use of it in TiKV.

 ## What is Percolator?